Inns of Court

 We help students determine what type of career will be meaningful to them, and we connect them with practitioners and alumni to help begin to build a circle of professional relationships that will lay the foundation for summer and post-graduate job searches.

-Week 8 – March 1: Real Clients, Real Cases: Practicing Client-Centered Service through Clinical Education (Day Inns); The Evening Student's Pathway (Jay Inn)
+Week 7 – October 1 – Real Clients, Real Cases: Practicing Client-Centered Service through Clinical Education (DAY INNS); Career Connections (JAY INN)

 The Inns